korpling/salt/gh-site/quickUserGuide.md

 //accessing all incoming edges of a node (the first structure node) List<SRelation> in= (List<SRelation>)(List<? extends SRelation>)docGraph.getInEdges(docGraph.getSStructures().get(0).getSId());
 ```
 So far we havn't talked about how to traverse the document graph.
-This is done in section (#traversing).
+This is done in section [Traversing graphs](#traversing).

 ### <a name="persistAndLoad">Persist and Load a Model<a>